Credit for Prior Learning

 Course NumberCourse NameCriteriaMethod of Assessment

-ANM 101Introduction to Computer Graphics for AnimationWill be able to:
+ANM 101Introduction to Computer Graphics for AnimationChecklist items for consideration (all 5 are required):

-• Use a variety of basic software tools in their projects
+• Apply a variety of basic software tools, including Photoshop.

 Portfolio